libp2p/js-libp2p/src/record-manager/README.md

 Each peer record contains a `seq` field, so that we can order peer records by time and identify if a received record is more recent than the stored one.

-They should be used either through a direct exchange (as in th libp2p identify protocol), or through a peer routing provider, such as a DHT.
+They should be used either through a direct exchange (as in the libp2p identify protocol), or through a peer routing provider, such as a DHT.

 ## Libp2p flows